Marine life under threat from plummeting oxygen levels

 The largest peer-reviewed study to date on ocean oxygen loss concluded that deoxygenation is already altering the balance of marine life to the detriment of species that need more of the life-giving gas.

-These areas are especially vulnerable to even tiny variations in oxygen levels.

-"Impacts here will ultimately ripple out and affect hundreds of millions of people," the IUCN said.

-The group this year issued a landmark assessment of the world’s natural habitats, concluding starkly that human activity was threatening up to one million species with extinction.
-Ocean life is already battling warmer temperatures, rampant overfishing and plastic pollution.
+The group this year issued a landmark assessment of the world´s natural habitats, concluding starkly that human activity was threatening up to one million species with extinction.

-The World Meterological Organization this week said that due to man-made emissions growth, the ocean is now 26 percent more acidic than before the Industrial Revolution.
-"Ocean oxygen depletion is menacing marine ecosystems already under stress from ocean warming and acidification," said Dan Laffoley, a senior marine science adviser at the IUCN.

-"To stop the worrying expansion of oxygen-poor areas, we need to decisively curb greenhouse gas emissions as well as nutrient pollution from agriculture and other sources."

 MADRID: The loss of oxygen from the ocean due to climate change risks "dire effects" on sea life, fisheries and coastal communities, a global conservation body said on Saturday.